semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 ![Screenshot of dashboard projects](/img/dashboard-project.png)

 The **Projects widget** displays open findings, high severities, and PR fix rates per-project.
-Through this view you are able to see which projects have the amount number of findings.
+Through this view you can see which projects have the amount number of findings.
 The columns are arranged in a descending order, from the project with the greatest amount of findings to the least.

 To view the project’s findings, click on the project’s name.
 This takes you to the [Findings page](../findings), where you can filter, sort, and triage findings.